FACT-Finder-Web-Components/oxid-eshop-module/README.md

 You can check the language identifiers at "Master Settings -> Languages".

 ![Languages](docs/assets/languages.png "Languages")

+## Tracking
+Here you can find a full [Tracking Guide](https://web-components.fact-finder.de/documentation/4.x/tracking-guide).
+This module follows that guide in order to provide tracking of following events:

+ ### Login
+This event is tracked automatically by the `ff-communication` element upon receiving `uid` attribute.

+### Click on Product
+This event is tracked automatically by the `ff-record` element bindings. **Note:** for this to work a directive `data-redirect` has to be added

+### Add Product to Cart
+We offer a `registerAddToCartListener` function which helps to register `click` events on form submit buttons. **Note:** Example usage can be found in `src/views/frontend/blocks/campaign/product.tpl`

+### Place an Order
+This event is tracked by the `ff-checkout-tracking` element which is implemented on order confirmation page

 ## Contribute
 For more information, click [here](.github/CONTRIBUTING.md)